33. Nuclear physics and radioactivity

 Carbon dating

 Carbon dating is used to determine how old organic archeological samples are.
 All organic objects contain carbon.
-Living plants and animals will naturally replenish this carbon, which includes carbon-12, a stable isotope, and carbon-14, an unstable isotope which undergoes beta decay.
+Living plants and animals will naturally replenish this carbon, which includes carbon-12, a stable isotope, and carbon-14, an unstable isotope that undergoes beta decay.
 After death, the carbon-14 will no longer be replenished and will undergo beta decay with a half-life of 5,730 years.
 This means that the ratio of carbon-14 relative to carbon-12 in an artifact can be used to calculate its age with reasonable accuracy to about 50,000 years.

 Radiation dosage and exposure

-The amount of radioactivity that humans encounter can be characterized by the energy we absorb by that radioactivity.
+The amount of radioactivity that humans encounter can be characterized by the energy we absorb from that radioactivity.
 This is known as rad: radiation absorbed dose.
 One rad is equivalent to 0.01 joules per kilogram of tissue.

 However, not all radiation is equally dangerous.
-The unit of rem: roentgen equivalent man, attempts to quantify the dosage of radiation based on the damage it causes to humans.
+The unit of rem, roentgen equivalent man, attempts to quantify the dosage of radiation based on the damage it causes to humans.
 Alpha radiation, for example, may only emit 1 rad, but has a health effect of 10 rems.
 Beta radiation of 1 rad would have a health effect of 1 rem.

 A lethal dose of radiation for a human starts at about 500 rem distributed over the entire body.
 Such an exposure causes death to 50% of the population within 30 days.
 Localized dosages of equivalent amounts of radiation may be survivable.

 While the concept of radioactivity sounds scary, the truth is that we are surrounded by it.
-There is a natural background of environmental radiation that we’re exposed to in the air, from common rocks and minerals around us, and cosmic radiation from the Sun and stars.
+There is a natural background of environmental radiation that we’re exposed to in the air, from common rocks and minerals around us, and from cosmic radiation from the Sun and stars.
 A small amount of radiation exposure is inevitable from our daily lives, and these small exposures pose miniscule risk in our lives.
 For perspective, a typical annual dose of naturally occurring radiation is about 0.3 rem, a very small amount!
 Figure 33.10 (source [PDF, 45 kB]) shows the annual average dose of different sources of radiation exposure (industrial and occupational doses are so small that they do not meaningfully show up on the graph).
 (Download this data [XLSX, 9 kB]) Radiation exposure from medical sources is only relevant for people undergoing these medical procedures.
 The dosage for a computed tomography (CT) scan, for example, is only received by the patient undergoing the scan.

 Medical diagnostics such as CT scans and nuclear medicine represent another source of possible radiation in our lives.
 The idea is that the benefit of the medical exposure to radiation outweighs the risk of the radiation exposure.